TMHSDigital/claude-site-demo/README.md

 ## Acknowledgments

 - Thanks to GitHub for providing GitHub Pages hosting.
+- D3.js library for powering our Mind Mapping tool.
 - Inspired by the need for flexible, easy-to-update product demos.

 ## Contact